robinvanuden/to-bits/README.md

 is your canvas.

 **Race Against Time:**
-The clock is ticking, and victory goes to the player with the highest kill count when time expires.
+The clock is ticking, and victory goes to the player_id with the highest kill count when time expires.
 Keep an eye on the countdown timer as you engage in intense firefights, strategize with your chosen weapons, and outsmart your opponents.
 It's not just about surviving; it's about dominating the arena within the allotted time frame.